joe-mccann-dev/portfolio/_posts/2021-12-29-setting-up-omniauth-authentication-in-development.md

 ## Final Steps

-- Navigate to your ngrok forwarding URL (Ctrl+click from terminal), and click the "Sign in with GitHub" link you made in Step 4.
+- Navigate to localhost:3000, or, if you're using ngrok, your ngrok forwarding URL (Ctrl+click from terminal), and click the "Sign in with GitHub" link you made earlier.
 - You should now be able to authenticate a GitHub user in your application in Development.
 Try it out with your own GitHub account!
 - If you're using ngrok for your Authorization callback URL, it may be necessary to add your ngrok domain to your list of allowed hosts in `config/environments/development`:
 {% highlight ruby %}